MRK - Marketing

 MRK 3023 Marketing of Services (2-2-3)

-This course examines how service organizations design and enhance customer experiences through effective service quality and marketing strategies.
-Emphasizing the GAP Model of Service Quality and integrated service marketing communications, the course fosters a customer-centric mindset.
-Co-developed with a hospitality industry partner, the course is designed to incorporate experiential learning, enabling students to apply theory in real-world contexts and develop professional competencies in service management, particularly the delivery of customer-centric experiences and moments.
+This course explores how service organizations design, manage, and enhance customer experiences through service quality and customer-centric marketing strategies.
+Co-designed and developed with industry input from Ajman Hotel by Blazon, the course introduces key frameworks such as the GAP Model of Service Quality and integrated service marketing communications.
+Through experiential learning, students apply theory to real-world service contexts and develop professional competencies in delivering and managing effective customer-centric service experiences.

 MRK 3033 Branding (2-2-3)